 Today railroads have their police force.
 They investigate crimes and protect passengers and cargo shipments.
 Companies like CSX and AMTRAK.

 Since 9/11, security has been on the frontline of defense at every level from small businesses to government contracts.
 Soft and Hard targets are beefing up their security protocols in wake of the attack.
-Soft targets, which had little to no threat are finding they are susceptible to the dangers also.
+Soft targets, which had little to no threat, are also finding they are susceptible to the dangers.
 This caused proactive, vigilant, and relevant training and increased protection with the addition of state-of-the-art security equipment to increase dramatically in the business world.

 The SECURITY GUARD